rajangdavis/osvc_ruby/README.md

 The create, update, and destroy methods should work on any version of Oracle Service Cloud since version May 2015; however, there maybe some issues with querying items on any version before November 2016.
 This is because I am using the ROQL queries to generate values for Common Objects

-Currently supporting the following objects:
+Currently supporting the following objects from the REST API:

 	ServiceProduct

 	ServiceCategory

 	Answer

+	QueryResults (does not support CRUD)

 At this time, subclasses such as ServiceProduct.CategoryLinks are not currently supported.